SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 ### Glitches - Logic Gates

-Most folks who go to the trouble of installing this thing and reading this far is because they just can't figure out why their machine behaves wonkily and they want to really square it up.
+Most folks who go to the trouble of installing this thing and reading this far have done so because they just can't figure out why their machine behaves wonkily and they want to really square it up.
 Some of that wonky behavior comes from our own goofs, but a good part of it comes down to this:

 Scrap mechanic does not store the state of logic gates when you save and exit the game or unload a chunk or take a build off of the lift.
-That means that every logic gate is outputing false for the very first tick, regardless.
+That means that every logic gate is outputing false for the very first tick after loading.

+> Actually, I think I'm not putting that correctly.
+I believe is that what's not getting stored is that "between-tick" state I mentioned before in the implementation.
+That is, all of the *inputs* to the logic gate are treated as false on the first tick.
+In any case the simulator seems to be doing the same thing as scrap mechanic in terms of that first tick, as best as my experiments were able to prove.

 ![memory bit](tutorial/memorybit.png)